ratify-project/ratify-verifier-go/cosign/README.md

 2. Identity, Authorization, and Trust Establishment
     - OpenID Connect (OIDC): A widely supported protocol that allows relying parties (applications) to authenticate resource owners (end users) based on assertions made by identity providers.
-    - OIDC Provider: An entity or mechanism that vouches for an individual’s identity (for example, confirming control of an email account) in accordance with OIDC protocols.
+    - OIDC Provider: An entity or mechanism that vouches for an individual's identity (for example, confirming control of an email account) in accordance with OIDC protocols.
-    - Signers: Individuals or entities that use their private keys to digitally sign artifacts, thereby vouching for the authenticity and integrity of content.
+    - Signers: Individuals or entities that use their private keys to digitally sign artifacts, thereby vouching for the authenticity of content.
     - Verifiers: Individuals or systems responsible for checking that the digital signature attached to an artifact is valid and that the artifact remains unaltered.

 3. Trust Infrastructure and Public-Key Management
     - Certificate Authority (CA): An entity within a Public-key Infrastructure (PKI) that is responsible for verifying identities and issuing digital certificates which associate a public key with the verified identity of a signer.
-    - Public Key Certificate: An electronic document issued by a CA that binds a public key with an individual’s identity, thus providing proof of the public key’s legitimacy.
+    - Public Key Certificate: An electronic document issued by a CA that binds a public key with an individual's identity, thus providing proof of the public key's legitimacy.
     - Public-key Infrastructure (PKI): A comprehensive framework that includes roles, policies, hardware, software, and procedures for creating, managing, distributing, using, storing, and revoking digital certificates as well as managing public-key encryption.

 4. Transparency and Auditability